 How to Become a Minimalist

-- Grab a flip chart or large notebook.
+Grab a flip chart or a large notebook.
 Write down all the things you think are cluttering up your life.
 Too many clothes?
 Shoes?
-Knick knacks around the house?
+Knick-knacks around the house?

 Don’t stop at the list above.
-Anything you can change within your life that will help you to live more with less things is part of the journey to becoming a minimalist.
+Anything you can change within your life that will help you to live more with fewer things is part of the journey to becoming a minimalist.

 6 Ways I Practice the Minimalist Lifestyle